-Crazy for Tin Pan Alley songs, and Broadway musicals, blues were Bayla’s favorite, though she could never say where she first heard them.
-Maybe the wail and words penetrated thin walls in her tenement building.
-Or maybe during Augusts’ stifling heat, the sounds oozed out of an open window from a radio or record player.
-Where she heard them didn’t matter.
-Blues got inside her and stayed.
+Crazy for Tin Pan Alley songs and Broadway musicals, blues were Bayla’s favorite, though she could never say where she first heard them.
+Perhaps the sounds escaped through skinny walls in her tenement building.
+Or maybe during August’s stifling heat, they oozed from a record player or radio out an open window.
+Their wail and whine grabbed her, held on and took her to where she longed to be: easy over, breathy and center stage.

-That’s what Bayla thought as she crouched over her machine at Goldmacher’s.
-When she pressed the black iron pedal beneath her shoes and the soles of her feet burned, she sewed.
-When the flames grabbed her ankles and the heat rose to her thighs, she sewed.
+That’s what she remembered as she crouched over her machine at Goldmacher’s and sewed with girls of immigrant parents who, like her own, arrived in shiploads to the land of milk and honey.
+Polish, Russians, Hungarians, Germans, and Irish.
+She sewed when her feet burned as she worked the machine’s black iron pedal.
+She sewed when the flames grabbed her ankles, and the heat rose to her thighs.
 She sewed when newspapers proclaimed “Unemployment Passes 4 Million.”
-She sewed when Mamie Smith and Ida Cox toured the South, when Alberta Hunter appeared in Show Boat, when Victoria Spivey was cast in the movie, Hallelujah, and Bessie Smith had bottom billing at the Apollo.
-She read everything she could about women blues singers.
-Like them, she too was starting out poor, young, and alone.
+Four years of her life already in that place while Mamie Smith and Ida Cox toured the South, Alberta Hunter appeared in Show Boat, and Bessie Smith had bottom billing at the Apollo.
+Like them, she too started out poor, young, and alone.
 Like them, her turn would come.

-Where would she find the courage to walk through The Saloon’s doors into a world filled with men?
-A shandeh, her mother would say, to enter such a place, and at her age, only 18.
-Not that Bayla had any idea what consequences would await her.
-The little she knew about what men and women did together she learned from romance novels at the library—Tender is the Night, Lost Horizons, Grand Hotel, Miss Lonelhyearts—and at the Loews, when she had money for Garbo, Dietrich or Mae West movies.
+Where would she find the courage to walk into that God-forsaken place, a world filled with men?
+Her mother would pray for her Shabbat morning at Tikvah Shalom, the Orthodox synagogue for committing such a shandeh, and at her age, only 18.
+Not that Bayla had any idea of the consequences.
+The little she knew about how men and women interacted, she learned from library romance novels ─ Tess of the d’Urbervilles, The Heiress, Ethan Frome ─ and at the Loews, when she had money for a Garbo, Dietrich or Mae West movie.

-He was stout and broad with a red face, his dark suit tight over his middle.
-Of course, Bayla thought, Irish, schikers, lovers of drink.
-Her mother had taught her about people—Italian and Jewish girls were zoftig.
+He was stout and broad, his face red, a dark suit tight over his middle.
+Of course.
+Irish.
+Shikers.
+Lovers of drink.
+Her mother had taught her about people ─ Italian and Jewish girls were zoftig.
 Polish and Hungarians were good cooks.
 German women had strong arms.
 Jewish men made good husbands.

 “With me on stage, you’ll make money,” she pushed herself to tell him, her eyes burning into his.
-“They’ll come running,” and she broke into what she had practiced next: St. Louis woman, with her diamond rings, stole that man of mine, by her apron strings.
+“They’ll come running,” and she broke into St. Louis woman, with her diamond rings, stole that man of mine, by her apron strings.

 “You wear something besides this?”
-Mr. Grady asked, pointing a chubby finger toward her long navy skirt and shabby blue coat.
+Mr. Grady asked, reaching with his chubby fingers toward her worn navy ankle-length skirt and shabby brown coat.

 “And on stage, you know what you gotta do?
 You have experience?